Best Care Homes For Learning Disabilities In the UK

 What is supported living for people with learning disabilities?

 Supported living is a service that aims to help people with a wide range of support needs maintain their independence by being supported in their own homes.
-In supported living, people rent accommodation and are responsible for their bills and living costs.
+In supported living, people rent accommodation and are responsible for their bills and living costs, but are still given care on a regular basis.

 What is respite care for learning disabilities?

-Respite care provides short-term or temporary relief to a caregiver through a much-needed break from the challenges of caring for somebody with a learning disability or similar special educational needs.
+Respite care provides short-term or temporary relief to a caregiver by providing a much-needed break from the challenges of caring for someone with a learning disability or similar needs.
+It can take place in a care home or in the home of the care recipient.

 What professionals help with learning disabilities?